 Risk exists on all projects.
 The role of the project management team is to understand the kinds and levels of risks on the project and then to develop and implement plans to mitigate these risks.
 Risk represents the likelihood that an event will happen during the life of the project that will negatively affect the achievement of project goals.
 The type and amount of risk varies by industry type, complexity, and phase of the project.
-The project risk plan will also reflect the risk profile of the project team will be more risk adverse than others.
+The project risk plan will also reflect the risk profile of the project manager and key stakeholders.
+People have different comfort levels with risk, and some members of the project team will be more risk adverse than others.